Surviving Brain Surgery

 As Samuel looked at Jesse’s older sons, he considered their height and strong features, but God rejected all of them.
 He told Samuel that God does not judge someone by their outward appearance.
 He looks upon the heart.
 Samuel sent for Jesse’s youngest son, David: “And, the Lord said, Arise, anoint him; for this is he.”

-When you look you at me, you might notice my red hair, my blue eyes or my smile.
+When you look at me, you might notice my red hair, my blue eyes or my smile.
 Sometimes, looks can be deceiving.
 What God knows, but you cannot see, is that in August 2014, I had surgery to remove a brain tumor.

 I’ve had headaches most of my adult life, including migraines.
 I didn’t believe the headaches I’d been having for the past several months were any different.
 These headaches would always completely disappear.
 My journey began quite uneventfully on a beautiful day in June.
 When I’d awakened that morning, I’d felt really energetic.
-Except this morning, my hearing was muffled.
+Except for this morning, my hearing was muffled.
 Have you ever been swimming underwater in a pool?
 You hear the voices and laughter, but the sounds seem diminished.
 I continued my busy day.
 After accomplishing a few errands, I’d purchased groceries, and prepared an early supper.
 However, throughout the entire day, my hearing remained muted.

 After my husband and I had eaten, I’d filled a plate and popped on the travel lid.
 My purse and keys were on the counter.
-Suddenly, I felt nauseated, and started having stomach cramps.
+Suddenly, I felt nauseated and started having stomach cramps.
 Later, I would look back on this event and realize this was God’s divine intervention in my life.
 If these symptoms had not occurred exactly when they did, I’d have been driving down a four-lane highway.

 Thankfully, I’d gone into the small half-bath near the kitchen.
-The nausea only worsened as did the stomach cramps.
+Nausea only worsened as did the stomach cramps.
 When my massive seizure began, I was close enough to the wall to lean my head against it.
 Honestly, I don’t believe I could have remained upright at this point.
 My next symptom was extremely bright, revolving lights.
 Have you ever been to a carnival where colored lights are pulsating and blinking in a circle?

 I never lost consciousness, but believed my head was literally going to explode.
 Searing pain raged throughout my entire skill.
-On and on the cycle continued with nausea, severe cramping , blinking lights, and headache.
+On and on the cycle continued with nausea, severe cramping, blinking lights, and headache.
 Several times I thought I was going to die.
 It would have been a release from the excruciating pain.
 I am so thankful to my husband for placing cold, wet washcloths on my forehead and back of my neck.

 Why, you ask, didn’t my husband call for an ambulance?
 My symptoms were waxing and waning, so we both assumed it would be over any minute.
 Besides, some of our friends had recently suffered a nasty stomach bug, which had included a severe headache.
 A similar illness perhaps?
 As suddenly as the symptoms had appeared, they disappeared.
 I felt completely normal again.
 I could walk and talk without any problems.
 My speech and balance were fine.

 However, this experience troubled me.
 Were these symptoms of something more serious?
 I phoned the office of a neurologist I trusted and had known for several years.
 In the meantime, I went to my family physician.
-My vital signs were within normal range.
+My vital signs were within the normal range.
 When I described this frightening incident, he expressed concern.
 I told him of my upcoming appointment with neurology.
 He was relieved I would be seeking additional medical treatment.

 My headaches were becoming worse; occurring more frequently.
 The neurologist thought I was having “cluster headaches.”
 She also ordered an MRI (brain scan) to rule out anything else.